-Janice Balin as the new director of the NIDDK Office of Workforce Development and Planning.
+Janice Balin as the new director of the NIDDK Workforce, Development, and Planning Branch.
 She has worked at NIH for 20 years as a personnel and human resources specialist, including the past four years as a workforce resources specialist in NIDDK.

 Dr. Michael Grey as the new director of the gastrointestinal transport and absorption program in NIDDK’s Division of Digestive Diseases and Nutrition.
 He manages grants aimed at advancing research on nutrient digestion, absorption and transport in the gastrointestinal tract, as well as the development, structure and function of the intestinal tract in health and disease.
 Previously, Grey was a health science policy analyst in NIDDK’s Office of Scientific Program and Policy Analysis.

 Dr. Aaron Pawlyk as the program director for pharmacogenomics within the NIDDK Division of Diabetes, Endocrinology, and Metabolic Diseases.
 The creation of the position and the new program reflect the increasing importance NIDDK places on pharmacogenetics research.
 Previously, Pawlyk served as director of pharmacology at ALS Biopharma, as an adjunct professor of pharmacology and physiology at Drexel University College of Medicine and as an associate professor of pharmacology at the Pennsylvania Drug Discovery Institute.